DanShima/livehack6/Readme.md

 ## Team 3 Unicupid at LiveHacks

 Break the ice at a party or try something playful for speed dating?
 Look no further!
-This one-day event project matches you with a partner with similar interests and mindset as you through quiz and minigame.
+This one-day hackathon project focuses on enchancing social interaction at events and matches you with a partner with similar interests and mindset as you through quiz and minigame.

 ### Features
 - quiz with multiple choice questions